Robust Inference Under Heteroskedasticity via the Hadamard Estimator: Numerical Results

 The situation is more nuanced, however, when we look at individual coordinates.
-In Table \ref{my-label}, we report the empirical type I error of the methods for the first coordinate, where the average is over the Monte Carlo trials.
-In this case, the MW estimator can be both liberal and conservative, while the Hadamard estimator is closer to having the right coverage.
+In Table \ref{my-label}, we report the empirical type I error of the methods for the first coordinate in Case 1, where the average is over the Monte Carlo trials.
+In this case, the MW estimator can be either liberal or conservative, while the Hadamard estimator is closer to having the right coverage.

+Figure \ref{fig:allcoordinae} displays the mean type I error of each coordinate in Case 2.
+We also compare with the leave out (KSS) estimator developed in \cite{kline2020leave}.
+The results for Case 1 are in Section \ref{sec:appendix-simulations} of the appendix.
+To measure the overall accuracy, we also report the mean absolute deviation $\mathrm{MAD} = p^{-1}\sum_{j=1}^p |\mathrm{err}_j - 0.05|$ where $\mathrm{err}_j$ refers to the type I error for the $j$-th coordinate.
+The White estimator has inflated type I errors especially for larger $p$.
+We also observe that although the MAD of the Hadamard estimator is large when $p=800$, the degrees-of-freedom adjustment significantly improves the performance and achieves performance comparable to the MW estimator.
+The performance of the KSS estimator resembles that of the Hadamard-t estimator.

+To further compare with other methods, we plot the mean type I error as a function of $p$ by taking $p$ equally spaced from 100 to 800 with gaps of 100, see Figure \ref{fig:case2-bootstrap}.
+The results including the KSS estimator and for Case 1 are reported in Section \ref{sec:appendix-simulations} of the appendix.
+We observe that the MW estimators are liberal for the first coordinate but accurate for the second coordinate.
+The CI based on the Hadamard estimator has a slightly inflated type I error for both coordinates for larger $p$, but the Hadamard-t estimator is accurate.

+For comparison, we also conduct experiments using two variants of the bootstrap.
+First, we use the pairs bootstrap \citep{freedman1981bootstrapping}, where each observation of the bootstrap sample $[X^*, Y^*]$ is sampled randomly with replacement from the rows of $[X, Y]$, see Figure \ref{fig:case2-bootstrap}.
+We also include the residual bootstrap, which samples with replacement the residuals $Y - X\hat{\beta}$, and adds them to $X\hat{\beta}$ to get the new $Y^*$.
+Intuitively, this method is justified if the error terms are independent and identically distributed (see e.g., \cite{mackinnon2006bootstrap} for a discussion).
+The corresponding results are in Figure \ref{fig:case2-bootstrap-6methods}.

+Since the rows are sampled with replacement for the pairs bootstrap, when $p$ is close to $n$, the resampled $X^{*\top}X^*$ may be ill-conditioned or non-invertible.
+Figure \ref{fig:case2-bootstrap} shows the results where the matrix inversion is done using a pseudoinverse when $p>500$.
+This leads to unstable confidence intervals, coverage and length.
+The lengths of the confidence intervals are in the right panel of Figure \ref{fig:case2-bootstrap-6methods}.

+We also conduct experiments using the jackknife (or equivalently HC3 in \cite{mackinnon1985some}), and see from Figures \ref{fig:case1-bootstrap-jackknife-first} and \ref{fig:case2-bootstrap-jackknife-first} that the jackknife is not accurate.
+This can be explained by the fact that the expression for the jackknife estimator therein was derived for a relatively small dimension $p$.